Exclusive: Self-care newsletter Girls’ Night In snags funding, plans expansion

-Girls’ Night In, the popular self-care newsletter with over 100,00 subscribers, just hit a new milestone: The D.C.-based editorial platform announced it raised a Series A of $500,000 from SV Angel, Third Kind Capital, and Combine VC.
+Girls’ Night In, the popular self-care newsletter with over 100,00 subscribers, just hit a new milestone: The D.C.-based editorial platform announced it raised a pre-seed round of $500,000 from SV Angel, Third Kind Capital, and Combine VC.
 With the funding, GNI intends to grow beyond its newsletter prowess and invest in more offline events.

 “We’re really trying to double down on our mission statement, which is to help women relax, recharge, and build more meaningful communities,” founder Alisha Ramos tells Fast Company.